Virgin Islands, Here I Come

 Next up is Fort Christian.
 This fort and museum was constructed in 1680 to defend the Danish settlement.
 This tourist attraction is the oldest building on St. Thomas and also served as the governor’s residence, a place of worship, a police station , as well as a museum.

 Then there’s Coral World, one of St. Thomas’s greatest attractions.
 Though it’ll be the middle of December, a water park should be ideal, as the weather will be quite warm – roughly in the mid to upper 80s.
-Coral World is a favorite among visitors and residents offering a variety of activities, from feeding the tropical sea animals, swimming, scuba diving, or laying along the shore people-watching, one of my favorite pastimes.
+Coral World is a favorite among visitors and residents offering a variety of activities, from feeding the tropical sea animals, swimming, scuba diving, snorkeling, or laying along the shore people-watching, one of my favorite pastimes.
+I was hoping that they’d have some whitewater rafting activities too.

 Lastly, is Karaoke.
 Though I’m not the greatest singer in the bunch (actually, I’m just a wee bit below average), I suppose you don’t need to be Grammy worthy to do karaoke.
 The Island Beachcomber Hotel supposedly is one of the best spots for karaoke.
 Furthermore, rumor has it this venue has the best drinks.
 That’s a big draw.